 We bring to you another scary tale for our Halloween HVAC blog series this week.
 Halloween is the scariest time of year here in the states.
 Ghost and goblins are creeping and witches and vampires are on the prowl around every corner.
 It’s during the month of October you need to watch your every step to avoid run ins with these ghouls.

 When it comes to air and heating, however, it doesn’t need to be Halloween to have a scary encounter.
 Throughout the United States air and heating is a huge business and unfortunately that has created a lot of shady HVAC contractors that are on the prowl every single day, waiting to prey on home and business owners that don’t know any better.
+To avoid this kind of thing, you’ll want to find experienced and well-respected contractors in your area like the Valley Service in Fargo to help you with all your heating, cooling, and HVAC requirements.

 When the first HVAC company came out to the house to inspect the heater they told the homeowner that gas was leaking out of the unit and if they didn’t do anything about it it would eventually put the homeowner at risk for gas exposure.
 He then tried to up sell the customer with a $264 hot surface igniter.
 The second HVAC contractor came out and misdiagnosed the dual-fuel heater and said it wasn’t working properly.
 They recommended replacing the control board and a new thermostat.
 The thermostat would be $300 and the control board an additional $350.